Breast lumps and changes

 • a rash or reddening of the skin that appears only on your breast.

-Although these changes do not necessarily mean you have breast cancer, any breast change should be checked by your doctor.
-Your doctor will examine your breasts and may refer you for a scan (ultrasound or mammogram).
+Although these changes don't necessarily mean you have breast cancer, any breast change should be checked by your healthcare provider.
+They will examine your breasts and may refer you for a scan (a mammogram or ultrasound).
 Read more about breast cancer

-Most women have changes in their breasts during their lifetime.
+It's common to have breast changes during your lifetime.
 Many of these changes are caused by hormones.
-Other breast changes can be caused by the normal aging process.
+Other breast changes can be caused by the normal ageing process.

 Menstrual cycle – your breasts may feel more lumpy or tender at different times in your menstrual cycle.
 Before or during your menstrual periods, both of your breasts may feel swollen, tender or painful.
 You may also feel one or more lumps during this time because of extra fluid in your breasts.
 Wearing a supportive bra may be helpful.
 These changes usually go away by the end of your menstrual cycle.

 Menopause – as you near menopause, your menstrual periods may come less frequently.
 Your hormone levels also change.
-This can make your breasts feel tender, even when you are not having your menstrual period.
+This can make your breasts feel tender, even when you're not having your menstrual period.
 Your breasts may also feel more lumpy than they did before.
-They may also lose tissue and fat and become smaller and feel more lumpy.
+They may also lose tissue and fat and become smaller.
+Read more about menopause.

 Pregnancy – During pregnancy, your breasts may feel lumpy.
 This is usually because the glands that produce milk are increasing in number and getting larger in preparation for breastfeeding.

-Breastfeeding – While breastfeeding, your breasts become full and firm with milk, then much softer after giving a feed.
-It is not uncommon to have tender breasts.
+Breastfeeding – While breastfeeding, your breasts become full and firm with milk, then much softer after giving your baby a feed.
+It's not uncommon to have tender breasts.
 You may get a condition called mastitis.
 This happens when a milk duct becomes blocked and leads to inflammation.
 Mastitis causes the breast to look red and feel lumpy, warm, and tender.
-Learn more about mastitis.
+Read more about mastitis.

-Hormone medications – If you are taking hormones (such as menopausal hormone therapy or birth control pills or injections) your breasts may become more dense.
+Hormone medications – If you are taking hormones (such as menopausal hormone therapy or birth control pills or injections) your breasts may become denser.

-All breast lumps should be checked by a doctor.
+All breast lumps should be checked by your healthcare provider.
 Most breast lumps that develop before menopause are benign (not cancerous), but you need to get any lumps checked to rule out cancer.

 Benign breast problems include pain, lumps or masses, infections, nipple discharge and skin changes.
 Common benign lumps include the following: